AdrianDoM/path-test/README.md

 > __Important.__ Even though in the assignment instructions you are told that you can assume that `bestFirstSearch` and `aStarSearch` will always be run on inputs with a solution, these tests ignore that assumption.
 This means that for them to work properly your  `bestFirstSearch` and `aStarSearch` implementations must return `Nothing` when no solution is found.

+> Please note that this project has only been tested on DICE.

 ## Usage
 Copy `test.py` and `Test.hs` to the directory where you keep the rest of the Inf2D Assignment 1 files.